Bottling Dept. Food Hall

 San Antonio, Texas

 Originally constructed in 1894, a devastating fire claimed the historic Pearl Bottling House in 2003.
-Pearl salvaged as much from the rubble as possible hired the firm to rebuild the 13,132 square foot structure as a modern interpretation of a lost Classical Revival jewel that would serve as a venue for emerging chefs and culinary talent.
+Pearl salvaged as much from the rubble as possible and hired the firm to rebuild the 13,132 square foot structure as a modern interpretation of a lost Classical Revival jewel that would serve as a venue for emerging chefs and culinary talent.
 Located at the heart of the historic Pearl campus, the Bottling Department sits along the San Antonio River and is the city’s first food hall that houses local chefs.
 An anchor in the Pearl campus, the building is surrounded on all sides by a mixture of residential apartments and condos, offices, retail shops, restaurants, and Hotel Emma.

 Pulling architectural cues from historic photos and drawings of the original building, decorative brick corbeling and stone arches reference the enchanting architecture of the 1890’s.
 A modified version of original wood truss design accommodates a cupola, spilling light into the hall below while acting as a nightly beacon that illuminates the surrounding complex.
 The new interior trusses were built with Douglas fir.
 The new wood roof uses 3” thick laminated Western Red cedar, which allows the decking to span 13’ between trusses.